itstudent17/linux/README.md

 `apt update; apt install git`

-Generate an SSH key and add it to the Gitlab / Github / Bitbucket account settings tyo be able to clone repos via SSH
+Generate an SSH key and add it to the Gitlab / Github / Bitbucket account settings to be able to clone repos via SSH

 `ssh-keygen`